 You transmit your XML files containing all the required data to our communication platform.
 CRI via conex™.
 It then takes care of the secure transmission of your data to Israeli Customs in compliance with the regulation and the technical specifications in force.
 CRI via conex™ covers all the CRI electronic messages between operators and the Israeli customs administration.

 CRI VIA CONEX, THE SURE WAY FOR YOUR SECURITY MESSAGES

 CRI, Cargo Report Import is the electronic security declaration management system for the arrival of goods into the Israeli customs territory.
-CRI follows on from the SAFE Framework of Standards for international trade advocated by the World Customs organisation and ensures the protection of the movement of goods arriving in Israel.
-This new regulation requires that a certain number of data elements be sent to Israeli Customs before the goods are introduced into the Israeli customs territory.
-Based on this data, a risk analysis will be performed and Japan Customs will respond either with an approval or a refusal to load, eventually requesting further details.
+CRI follows on from the SAFE Framework of Standards for international trade advocated by the World Customs Organisation and ensures the protection of the movement of goods arriving in Israel.
+This regulation requires that a certain number of data elements be sent to Israeli Customs before the goods are introduced into the Israeli customs territory.
+Based on this data, a risk analysis will be performed and Israel Customs will respond either with an approval or a refusal to load, eventually requesting further details.
 CRI via conex™ enables operators to communicate with the Israeli administration and respects the World Customs Organisation’s “WCO Data Model” along with other international standards such as UN/CEFACT and ISO.

 WHAT ARE THE ELECTRONIC MESSAGES?

 The first is systematically a “MASTER” accompanied by either: a “DIRECT” message for a House Air Waybill drawn up by an air carrier, a “HOUSE” message for a House Air Waybill drawn up by an NVOCC, a “FROB” message if the declaration concerns goods not unloaded in Israel.
-There are three kinds of electronic messages returned by customs: Accepted, Accepted but with errors (it is then necessary to correct the errors), Errors and rejected
+There are three kinds of electronic messages returned by customs: Accepted, Accepted but with errors (it is then necessary to correct the errors), Errors and rejected.